alexadmin/it_overview/README.md

 - should be dumd, idea balancer - nginx with one reverse proxy block, proxy next upstream, it shouldn't contain logic, so you can bring up web server in different env, and all should work without balancer.
 - create small VM for stale domains, 301 etc. Do not store legacy domains for redirects in production.
 - suited for: ip filtering, auth (basic)
+- usually not necessary for test env, but sometimes for example you need to test payment services for mobile devices, they required for https.

 ### webserver
 - suited for: rewrites and redirects, web site should work without balancer
+- not necessary https, it's impossible to debug/snif trafic

 ### VPN